Trade Execution Flow as the Underlying Source of Market Dynamics: Execution Flow: Calculation and Methodology

 The approach described is a very general method that can be applied to any observable representable as a Radon–Nikodym derivative $d\mu/d\nu$.
 One simply constructs two matrices, $\Braket{Q_j|d\mu/dt|Q_k}$ and $\Braket{Q_j|d\nu/dt|Q_k}$, corresponding to the numerator and denominator measures, and then solves the generalized eigenproblem (\ref{GEV}).
 See Ref. \cite{malyshkin2022market}, Section III, which presents a table of different left- and right-hand side matrices we previously considered.
-As discussed in \cite{2015arXiv151005510G}, when applied to market dynamics, the execution flow $I = dV/dt$ -- a highly fluctuating quantity -- is the most important characteristic.
-Note that the eigenproblem (\ref{OpolMinRoots}) considered earlier has a similar structure but is applied to price $P$, with matrices $\Braket{Q_j|PI|Q_k}$ and $\Braket{Q_j|I|Q_k}$.
-The resulting eigenvalues indicate price levels with high traded volume.
-For a general basis $Q_j$, this will no longer correspond to an orthogonal polynomial; however, by setting $Q_j(x(t)) = P^j(t)$ and $dV^{\prime} = PdV$ and $dt^{\prime}=dV$, one recovers (\ref{OpolMinRoots}) exactly from (\ref{GEV}).
-With $dV^{\prime} = Pdt$ and $dt^{\prime}=dt$, one also recovers (\ref{OpolMinRoots}), but the eigenvalues now indicate the price levels at which the most time was spent.
+As discussed in \cite{2015arXiv151005510G}, when applied to market dynamics, the execution flow $I = dV/dt$ -- a highly fluctuating quantity -- is the most important characteristic; it corresponds to $d\mu=dV$ and $d\nu=dt$.
+The left- and right-hand matrices in (\ref{GEV}) are obtained as $Q_jQ_k$ averaged with the $\omega d\mu$ and $\omega d\nu$ measures.
+When $Q_j=Q_j(x(t))$ and $d\nu=dt$, the analytic value for the right-hand side matrix in (\ref{GEV}) can be obtained; this both simplifies calculations and improves numerical stability.

+If full information of the LOB is available, then, instead of the $\omega dt$ averaging for the right-hand side, one may use averaging with some other measure.
+Each execution is now characterized by the time $t$, price $P$, matched volume $dV$, and the time $d\varpi=t_l-t_l^{\mathrm{in}}$ the initial limit order spent in the LOB before being matched -- with this data available, the ultimate market dynamics problem has a sequence of quadruples as input.

+Specifically, in (\ref{GEV}), the matrices are now averaged on the same grid (all execution events): the left-hand side matrix with the measure $\omega dV$, and the right-hand side matrix uses some other measure, see Appendix \ref{DirAssym} below.
+This allows for the inclusion of additional market timing information that may not already be incorporated into the current price \cite{2016arXiv160305313G}.
+However, whereas the execution volume $dV$ is required to be provided by exchanges and dark pools \cite{NYSEtaq}, there is no such requirement for $t_l^{\mathrm{in}}$.
+One can either use a proxy, or obtain $d\varpi$ for each execution directly from LOB events, as in \cite{itchfeed}, with the exception of ``hidden'' trades.
+However, the LOB data from exchanges typically has far fewer execution transactions than the full TAQ\cite{NYSEtaq}.